gideondk/Raiku/README.md

 >Petals of the mountain rose

-> Fall now and then,
+>Fall now and then,

 >To the sound of the waterfall?

 ## Overview

-Raiku is to Riak as a waterfall is to Akka, a simple Riak client which enables you to let your Riak data flow to your Scala applications.
+Raiku is to Riak as a waterfall is to Akka; a simple Riak client which lets Riak flow to your Scala applications.

 It's targeted as a non-blocking, performance focused, full-scale alternative to the java Riak driver.